Qbix/auth/README.md

 ## Identity

 An identity claim can be hosted by any site at a url.
 It consists of text which contains
+* a header and footer which lets people and machines recognize this as an identity claim
 * the public key of a [private-public key pair](https://en.wikipedia.org/wiki/Public-key_cryptography)
 * a timestamp
 * which apps to use for authentication (optional)